-Mercer Superannuation (Australia) Limited (MSAL) ABN 79 004 717 533 Australian Financial Services Licence (AFSL) 235906 is the trustee of the Mercer Super Trust.
-In this Booklet, MSAL is called trustee, we or us.
+This Booklet is issued by Mercer Superannuation (Australia) Limited (MSAL) ABN 79 004 717 533 Australian Financial Services Licence (AFSL) 235906 as the trustee of the Mercer Super Trust ABN 19 905 422 981.
+In this Booklet, MSAL is referred to as 'trustee', 'we' or 'us'.

-MSAL is a wholly owned subsidiary of Mercer (Australia) Pty Ltd (Mercer) ABN 32 005 315 917.
+MSAL is a wholly owned subsidiary of Mercer (Australia) Pty Ltd (MAPL) ABN 32 005 315 917, which is part of the Mercer global group of companies (Mercer).

 MSAL is responsible for the contents of this Booklet and is the issuer of this Booklet.
-Mercer, your Employer and the Insurer (AIA Australia Limited ABN 79 004 837 861 AFSL 230043) are not responsible for the issue of, or any statements in this Booklet, the PDS or any of the other important information booklets referred to in this Booklet or the PDS.
+MAPL, your Employer and the Insurer (AIA Australia Limited ABN 79 004 837 861 AFSL 230043) are not responsible for the issue of, or any statements in this Booklet, the PDS or any of the other important information booklets referred to in this Booklet or the PDS.
 They do not make any recommendation or provide any opinion regarding your Plan in the Mercer Super Trust or an investment in it.

-The insurance part of your super payout is subject to the terms and conditions of the applicable insurance policy.
+The insurance part of your super payout is subject to the terms and conditions (and exclusions) of the applicable insurance policy.
 Other conditions may apply.
 Your super payout could be reduced if the Insurer does not pay out all or part of the insured benefit when a claim is made.

-You should not rely on this Booklet as a full and complete description of the terms and conditions of the insurance policy.
-All terms and conditions of the insurance policy prevail over any inconsistency in this Booklet.
+You should not rely on this Booklet as a full and complete description of the terms and conditions (and exclusions) of the insurance policy.
+All terms and conditions (and exclusions) of the insurance policy prevail over any inconsistency in this Booklet.

-Your Plan Details Guide
+Your Plan Guide

-The your Plan Details guide (Your Plan Guide) contains more specific information about your insurance arrangements in Your Plan.
+Your Plan Guide contains more specific information about your insurance arrangements in your Plan.
 Your Plan Guide is not part of the PDS.

-You can access Your Plan Guide by using your personal login at mercersuper.com/documents.
+You can access your Plan Guide by using your personal login at mercersuper.com.au.
 You can also contact the Helpline and request a copy.